Looking for fun outdoor activities to enjoy with your little adventurers this summer? Why not try a fun, family scavenger hunt?

 Whether you’re on the beach, in the woods, by the river or in the city, you can go scavenging pretty much anywhere you like.
 It's a great way to get your children outdoors this summer.
 Make sure you have the right kit with you like a pair of trusty wellies and a waterproof jacket (we all know how unpredictable British weather can be!…)

 Organising a scavenger hunt is as easy as one, two and three.
 Simply draw up a list of things for the little ones to find and send them off to search.
 You can set a time limit to make the hunt even more competitive.
-Remember to respect social distancing while playing and have a wonderful time outdoors.

 There are lots of things to search for on a scavenger hunt: